angus-c/es6-bundle-splitter/README.md

-# es6-bundler
+# es6-bundle-splitter

-`es6-test-runner` is a boilerplate for testing your es6 app using karma runner over mocha and chai.
-It uses webpack to build the test bundle and babel to transpile it to ES5.
+`es6-bundle-splitter` is a boilerplate for bundle splitting, transpiling and testing es6 modules using babel and webpack

-Use it as a template for your es6 modules.
+Use it as a template for your es6 app.

 ## Naming Conventions